GChristensen/NewsBlurMod/README.md

 ### NewsBlur HTTPS Port

-The 80 and 1936 ports of the NewsBlur server are disabled.
+The 80 port of the NewsBlur server are disabled.
 The server is available through the 443 (default HTTPS) prot.
-To customize the HTTPS port, create a .env file in the repo root directory with the following variable:
+To customize the HTTPS port, create a .env file in the repo root directory with the following variable before making the app:

 ```.dotenv
 NEWSBLURMOD_HTTPS_PORT=10443